javelit/docs/content/develop/concepts/multipage-apps/widgets.md

 ## Option 1: Execute your widget command in your entrypoint file

 When you define your multipage app with `Jt.page` and `Jt.navigation`, your entrypoint file becomes a frame of common elements around your pages.
-When you execute a widget command in your entrypoint file, Jeamlit associates the widget to your entrypoint file instead of a particular page.
+When you execute a widget command in your entrypoint file, Javelit associates the widget to your entrypoint file instead of a particular page.
 Since your entrypoint file is executed in every app rerun, any widget in your entrypoint file will remain stateful as your users switch between pages.